Nutty

 Our thoughts

-The fees are very reasonable, and very low if you have lots invested.
+The fees are very low if you have lots to invest.
 In fact, you’ll struggle to find somewhere cheaper.

-However, it’s not the cheapest option if you’re just starting out investing with a smaller portfolio, there’s better options, which you can find on our investing page.
+However, it’s not the cheapest option if you’re just starting out investing with a smaller portfolio, there’s better options, you can compare all the best options on our best investment platforms page.

 The customer service is excellent, and the investment options are huge – exactly what you’d expect from a top investment broker.